-SCOPE - The Adult Protective Services Program investigates all reports of maltreatment of a vulnerable adult, aged 18 or older, in a community setting that are accepted through the Hub.
-APS does not have the authority to investigate adults maltreated in facilities, such as jails, hospitals, and nursing homes.
-In situations where the maltreatment occurred in a community setting but the adult is presently located in a jail, hospital or nursing home, the case manager is required to visit the adult where they are located.
+The Assessment component is how we respond to state and federal mandates that require APS to investigate the needs of all adults where there is a report of maltreatment and vulnerability for those aged 18 or older, in a community setting that are accepted through the Intake Hub.
+APS does not have the authority to assess reports of maltreatment in facilities, such as jails, hospitals, and nursing homes.
+However, in situations where the maltreatment occurred in a community setting APS will assess the needs of the adult regardless if that adult is presently located in a jail, hospital or nursing home.
+The case manager will visit the adult in their current location to provide the assessment.